Inedo/inedo-docs/ProGet/packages/what-is-a-package.md

 <iframe width="600" height="337" src="https://www.youtube.com/embed/Znflf98ahzQ" frameborder="0" allowfullscreen="true"></iframe>

-## Package Formats: Universal and Third-party {#package-formats data-title="Package Formats: Universal and Third-party"}
+## Package Formats: Universal and Third-party {#package-formats data-title="Formats: Universal and Third-party"}

 There's not a whole lot to a package: it's just a zip file containing the files you actually want to distribute, as well as a manifest file that describes the package itself.
 The specific layout of the zip file and manifest is referred to as a package format.
 ProGet supports the [universal package format](/docs/upack/universal-packages/package-format), as well as a variety of third-party formats.